College athletes are far from their mental health resources when they need them most

 Nearly 2,000 miles away, Auerbach hurried to remind Arizona’s athletes of the same.
 He reached out to athletes who had used the school’s mental health services, then tried to think of clever ways to communicate with those who hadn’t.
 He created a graphic and distributed it on social media, reminded coaches to mention the department’s services during exit meetings and quickly scheduled a training for his staff on Health Insurance Portability and Accountability Act-compliant Zoom, the suddenly ubiquitous videoconferencing software.

-"I've tried to go through every path humanly possible," Auerbach said.
-"We've just tried to remain as available as we possible could."
+“I’ve tried to go through every path humanly possible,” Auerbach said.
+“We’ve just tried to remain as available as we possibly could.”

-When Tebbe Priebe returned to her office, she thumbed through her four dozen case files to earmark possible high-risk clients.
-She connected with the Hawkeyes' sports medicine staff, created online support groups and forged a plan to manage possible crises.
-Psychologists affiliated with an athletic department are responsible for their clients until their enrollment officially ends, but considering the logistical conundrum this had created so suddenly, who might need a referral now?

-"Trying to keep tabs without micromanaging them, and that's what's hard: They're scattered," she said.
-"How do we make people feel connected?
-That's one of the biggest triggers for anxiety: that isolation, that aloneness."

 Last year, Ohio State football coach Ryan Day aligned himself with an advocacy group tied to mental health awareness and revealed that his father had died by suicide.
 He became one of the latest of an increasing number of sports figures — Kevin Love, DeMar DeRozan, Chamique Holdsclaw — who have spoken publicly about their struggles with mental health.
 Three months ago, LeBron James announced a partnership with a meditation app and said he sometimes struggles to sleep, which is common among athletes and has been linked to anxiety and depression.